MaartenDeKoning/Ipsen2-Front-End/README.md

 * We MUST use JavaFX (exam requirement)
 * We also need to write everything in Java (exam requirement)

-We are free to use any kind of library and styling option (Css, FXML, code the style).
+We are free to use any kind of library and styling option (Css, FXML, etc).

 We also have a [back-end](https://github.com/Minnebro/Ipsen2-Back-End) for this project.
 This repository is mainly front-end.